2007–08 Manchester United F.C. season: FA Cup

-The draw for the FA Cup Third Round paired United with Aston Villa for the fourth time in seven years.
+In the third round draw, United were paired with Aston Villa for the fourth time in seven years.
 The match was played at Villa Park on 5 January 2008, United winning 2–0 with goals from Cristiano Ronaldo and Wayne Rooney.
 United were given a home draw against Tottenham Hotspur in the Fourth Round and won the game 3–1.
 After going a goal down to a Robbie Keane strike, United drew level with Carlos Tevez, before Cristiano Ronaldo scored the other two goals; one a penalty after Michael Dawson was sent off for a deliberate handball.

 The Fifth Round draw was held on 28 January 2008, with United facing the possibility of drawing one of five other Premier League clubs, including Arsenal, Chelsea and Liverpool.
 As it was, United drew Arsenal, pitting the current top two teams in the Premier League against each other in the only all-Premier League tie of the round.
 The match was played on 16 February 2008, with United running out as 4–0 winners, the goals coming from Rooney, Darren Fletcher (2), and Nani.

 The draw for the Sixth Round took place on 18 February 2008, and drew United at home against Portsmouth.
 The tie, which was the only all-Premier League tie of the round, was played on 8 March 2008.
 United went into the game with the prospect of another Treble still on the cards, and started the match full of confidence.
 However, when the referee, Martin Atkinson, failed to award the Red Devils a penalty in the seventh minute after Sylvain Distin clearly bodychecked Cristiano Ronaldo, it was clear that it was not to be United's day.
 United continued to produce the better of the chances in the first half – Portsmouth's best effort was a swerving 25-yarder from Pedro Mendes that tested Van der Sar to the extent that the Dutch keeper injured himself and had to be substituted at half-time.